brajeshwar/brajeshwar.github.io/README.md

 ## T0D0

-- Nav
-- Search - Let's do this with Algolia.
-Google Search Sucks.
-DDG is too rigid.
 - /contact/ - Form Collection but simple.
 I don't want to keep dealing with this.
 Maybe a common contact for all of Oinam Digital Properties?
 - Look at Google Analytics (2001-2020) and Fix 404s, etc.
+- Search - Let's do this with Algolia.
+Google Search Sucks.
+DDG is too rigid.
 ---

+### House Cleaning

 Posts Cleanup (Why the hell did I wrote so many blog posts?)